- Describe human testicular and ovarian reproductive anatomies

 If no fertilized egg is implanted into the uterus, the corpus luteum degenerates and the levels of estrogen and progesterone decrease.
 The endometrium begins to degenerate as the progesterone levels drop, initiating the next menstrual cycle.
 The decrease in progesterone also allows the hypothalamus to send GnRH to the anterior pituitary, releasing FSH and LH and starting the cycles again.

-A reproductive endocrinologist is a physician who treats a variety of hormonal disorders related to reproduction and infertility in both men and women.
+A reproductive endocrinologist is a physician who treats a variety of hormonal disorders related to reproduction and infertility in people of any gender.
 The disorders include menstrual problems, infertility, pregnancy loss, sexual dysfunction, and menopause.
 Doctors may use fertility drugs, surgery, or assisted reproductive techniques (ART) in their therapy.
 ART involves the use of procedures to manipulate the egg or sperm to facilitate reproduction, such as in vitro fertilization.

 Reproductive endocrinologists undergo extensive medical training, first in a four-year residency in obstetrics and gynecology, then in a three-year fellowship in reproductive endocrinology.
 To be board certified in this area, the physician must pass written and oral exams in both areas.